aletempiac/DES-cracker/project/REPORT.md

   * Calculation of the steps needed by the DES in order to retrieve the secret key.
 It's calculated as $`n_{iter}=(d - stop) / DES\_NUMBER + 1 + PIPE\_STAGES`$
   * The start signal is given and every step all the signals of the controller are checked with the reference.2

-The random generation tries to cover all the possible combinations of signals and timing events.
+The random generation tries to cover all the possible combinations of signals and timing events, also at the boundaries.
 In the following image a normal execution of a cracking cycle is shown.
-The DES controller finds the key when the `found` signal is raised.
+The DES controller finds the key when the `found` signal is raised

 <img src="../doc/ctrl_wave_n.png" alt="state machine" style="float: left; margin-right: 10px;" />

 In the following image, the cracker is stopped before it could find the key.
 The changing of the state to `IDLE` is notable.
 The DES is so ready then to start again a cracking cycle.

 <img src="../doc/ctrl_wave_s.png" alt="state machine" style="float: left; margin-right: 10px;" />

 3. **DES cracker validation**
 The test bench [tb_des_cracker] validates the design [des_cracker.vhd].
-It works as the [tb_des_ctrl] described before but it implements and verify everything through AXI4 reads and writes.
+It works as the [tb_des_ctrl] described before but translates the reference to communicate with AXI4 protocol and verify every signal and register values through reads and writes.
+A AXI4 reader and writer has been implemented inside the simulation.
+More details had to be taken into account so the simulator is pretty complex.
+With respect to the [tb_des_ctrl.vhd] further behavior are implemented:
+  * All the random possibilities of the controller validation are implemented also here
+  * AXI4 read testing `OKAY`, `DECERR` and `SLVERR` situations and right data using random addresses
+  * AXI4 write testing `OKAY`, `DECERR` and `SLVERR` situations using random addresses
+  * AXI4 read and writes are done also testing different response time of `rready` and `bready` in order to test the AXI state machine in the DES cracker.
+  * Start signal is linked to a write to the most significant word of $`k_0`$
+  * Stop signal is linked to a write to the least significant word of $`k_0`$
+  * The freeze side effect during the read of $`K`$ is tested.
+In the following simulation image, the signal in gold yellow represents the saved $`K`$ that has been saved in order to test the $`k`$ freeze function.

+The following image shows some cracking cycles.
+A lot of testing reads and writes can be noticed.
+The start and read signals are not really used but they are useful for a general understanding of how the test is proceeding.
+The purple signal represents the `irq` that is raised every time that a secret key is found.
+As written before, the gold signal `k_freeze` saves $`k`$ when its least significant bit is read and resumes when the most significant is read, in order to have the right reference for the $`k`$ AXI reads.

 <img src="../doc/cracker_wave.png" alt="state machine" style="float: left; margin-right: 10px;" />

-The design has been tested for 200 ms trying more than 30000 key possibilities and different $`K`$ and $`K_0`$ distances.
+The design has been tested for 200 ms trying more than 40000 of cracking random situations.

 ## Synthesis results